-A study of the major religions of the world and its literature, with special emphasis on the religions of the Orient and the Near East.
+A study of the major religions of the world and its literature, with special emphasis on Eastern Religious and philosophical systems.
 This course is approved for graduate level credit, with additional reading and research.
 Prerequisite: junior standing.

-MISS 4380-3 Ministry Intensive (0-3 credit hours) See PRTH 4380-3
+MISS 4380-3 Ministry Intensive (0-3 credit hours)

+See PRTH 4380-3